manoharendla/Automation/README.md

 exp_internal 1

-exect eof to close the expect script
+exect eof to close the expect script or use exit 0